tareksaber55/Trip-Duration-Project/README.md

 •	R² Score: 0.6066

-•  **Note**: You can get more better results if you use more advanced models, but in this project only ridge model with alpha 1 is permitted to make the challenge  harder
+•  **Note**: You can get more better results if you use more advanced models

 ## Possible Extensions & Future Work